Hillgrove, New South Wales: Attractions

 Long Point campground is 18 km south of Hillgrove in the wilderness of Oxley Wild Rivers National Park.
 There are two posted walking tracks through dry rainforest and around the rim of the gorge offering good views over the Chandler and Macleay River systems.
 The overnight Chandler River Walk to Wollomombi starts here.
 Some rare Eucalyptus michaeliana (Hillgrove Gum) trees may be seen growing along the Long Point Road.
 These trees have a distinctive, mottled, greenish trunk with peeling yellow-brown bark (like jigsaw puzzle pieces).
 Its range is restricted to Mount Barney National Park in Queensland and in NSW to the Wyong and Hillgrove areas.

 Bakers Creek Falls lookout is about 1.5 km from the Waterfall Way and provides views of the commencement of the Bakers Creek Gorge.

 Metz, which was known as West Hillgrove, is situated on the western side of the Bakers Creek gorge from Hillgrove and has a scenic viewing platform at Metz Gorge.
 The good panorama here makes it possible to see some relics of the old Bakers Creek Mine at the bottom of the gorge, 490 m below Hillgrove.
 The shaft was sunk a further 610 m below the surface, almost to sea-level.

-Hillgrove Museum is open from 10am to 2pm, Friday to Monday., and you will see the three-roomed schoolhouse, mining and agricultural equipment, and reminders of domestic life.